 artist | author | tutor

 Throughout my painting life I have been made a Companion of the International Guild of Artists, an Associate of the British Watercolour Society, a Professional Associate and advisory panellist of the SAA, president of the Halifax Art Society, as well as an advisory panellist for Artists and Illustrators magazine.
-In 2013 I won the Pennine Wealth Management Award for 'Best in Show' at Holmfirth Artweek and I have exhibited my work in the Sunday Times Watercolour Competition in 2013 and 2015.
-In 2017 I won ‘The Artist’ award and the ‘Canson’ award at Patchings art festival with my painting, ‘A Pennine Winter.’
+I have exhibited with the RI in London and have twice been selected for the Sunday Times Watercolour Competition.
+In 2013 my painting was awarded 'Best in Show' at Holmfirth Artweek and In 2017 I won ‘The Artist’ award and the ‘Canson’ award at Patchings art festival with my painting, ‘A Pennine Winter.’

 I write for The Artist magazine and have four practical art books published to date- 'Watercolour for starters' (D&C - 2004), '30 Minute Landscapes' (Walter Foster, USA - 2008), '30 Minute Landscapes in Watercolour' (Harper Collins - 2009) and 'Landscapes in Watercolour' (Crowood Press - 2009).
 Other books I have contributed towards are; 'Watercolour layer-by-layer' (Walter Foster, USA), 101 Top techniques (D&C), Complete Watercolour (Quarto Press).
 I have been teaching and demonstrating watercolour and acrylic painting for twenty years.